UVA-MLSys/COVID-19-age-groups/README.md

 ## Reproduce

 ### Running models
 Use the `run.py` to run the available models on the dataset.
 See `scripts/commands.sh` file for some examples.
 All commands must be run from this current folder.
 Not from any sub-folders.
-We currently support the following models `Transformer, DLinear, Autoformer, FEDformer, PatchTST, TimesNet` from the[Time-Series-Library](https://github.com/thuml/Time-Series-Library).
+We currently support the following models `DLinear, Autoformer, FEDformer, PatchTST, TimesNet` from the[Time-Series-Library](https://github.com/thuml/Time-Series-Library).
 Note that, anything written in the `scratch` folder will be ignored by `git`, since it is added in `.gitignore`.
 So setting `--result_path scratch` is a good idea for temporary experiments.

 ```
 $COVID-19-age-groups> python run.py --help